bferris1/purdue-menus-docs/privacy.md

 # Privacy Policy
 **What Information is Collected?**

-When you enable automatic night mode and grant the location permission, the system will use your location to determine if dark mode should be enabled.
-Your location is never directly accessed by the app and is not collected.

-Additionally, if you have elected to send Android crash reports, such reports may be provided to the developer.
-These reports include basic information about your device model and the crash event in order to help diagnose issues.
+Basic information about your device and usage of app features is collected, including the device model, Android version, and app version.
+Information about crashes and general app performance may be collected in order to diagnose issues and improve the app.
+The Android Advertising ID is not collected or used.

 **How is the information used?**

 Any collected information is used only to improve the app.
-No data is shared with third parties.
+Data is not shared with third parties.
+If you choose to sign in with your Purdue credentials, they are sent directly to Purdue servers and are not stored by the app.